nastacio/kabanero-minishift/README.md

 To launch the OKD console, enter the following in the command-line:

 ```
-$ minishift console
+minishift console
 ```

-You should be presented with the [OKD login screen](images/okd-login.png) in your default browser and be able to login with the system user and password for OKD (the default user and password is `system:admin`).
+You should see the [OKD login screen](images/okd-login.png) in your default browser and be able to login with the system user and password for OKD (the default user and password is `system:admin`).

 A successful login means Minishift is working properly.
 If you are interested in OKD itself, you can follow the [Web Console Walkthrough](https://docs.okd.io/latest/getting_started/developers_console.html) in the OKD website to explore other functionality.

 If you would like to understand more about how Minishift can help with your other development activities, you can also refer to the article titled [Learn OpenShift with Minishift](https://www.redhat.com/sysadmin/learn-openshift-minishift)